DeeKahy/SoulRealm/content/dnd/first campaign/Background/Gods of the Realm.md

 ## Lunar, The Arcane Weaver
-**Domain**: Magic, Stars, Knowledge, Secrets **Symbol**: An open book with stars flowing from its pages **Appearance**: A silver-skinned being of fluid gender with constellation patterns flowing across their body
+**Domain**: Magic, Stars, Knowledge, Secrets **Symbol**: An open book with stars flowing from its pages **Appearance**: An only lady with a witches hat with constellation patterns flowing across her robes body

 Lunar is the keeper of magical knowledge and patron of all who seek to understand the arcane.
 Their celestial library contains every spell ever cast.
 Of all the gods, Lunar maintains the closest relationship with the God of Chaos, finding beauty in the unpredictable nature of magic.